 Marketing plans are long overdue a re-think.

-If you read other marketing planning guides, you’ll find most recommending a quarterly or annual marketing plan that’s inflexible, opinion-based, and full of frameworks dating from the 60s.
+If you read most marketing planning guides, you’ll find them recommending a quarterly or annual marketing plan that’s inflexible, opinion-based, and full of frameworks dating from the 60’s.

 Marketing plans should be adaptive.